digitalocean-labs/terraform-vault-github-oidc/README.md

 The default incremental time-to-live for generated tokens, in seconds.
-Since most uses of [`hashicorp/vault-action`](https://github.com/hashicorp/vault-action) authenticate & retrieve secrets in one step during a CI pipeline, the default for this variable is set to 60 seconds.
+Since most uses of [`hashicorp/vault-action`](https://github.com/hashicorp/vault-action) authenticate & retrieve secrets in one step during a CI pipeline, the default for this variable is set to **60 seconds**.

 If you wish to customize the TTL for all roles, modify this variable.
-You can also specify individual TTL requirements on individual role bindings.
+You can also specify individual TTL requirements on individual roles that may have edge case needs for a different TTL.
 See [`oidc_bindings.ttl`](#oidc_bindings.ttl).

+### default_user_claim

+**Optional**

+This is how you want Vault to [uniquely identify](https://www.vaultproject.io/api/auth/jwt#user_claim) this client.
+This will be used as the name for the Identity entity alias created from a successful login.
+This means it will determine the `auth.display_name` value in Vault audit logs.

+This must be a field prevent in the [GitHub JWT token](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token).

+This is set to `job_workflow_ref` by default.

 ### oidc_auth_backend_path